Optional add-ins allow you to personalize to your taste

 This classic Mexican Seafood Cocktail traveled north from Campeche, a Mexican state on the Yucatan Peninsula.
 Ceviche may be trending, but this savory dish is hands down our favorite seafood appetizer.
-With lots of optional add-ins, you can personalize this dish to your taste.

 |Prep time:||30 minutes|